The Aviation Law Review: European Union

 Alongside the certification process, the European Union has introduced, through Regulation (EC) No. 2111/2005, a list of carriers banned from operating to, from and within the European Union.
 This Regulation also establishes the right for passengers to be informed on the identity of the operating carrier.

 Investigation and prevention of accidents and incidents in civil aviation is regulated by Regulation (EU) No. 996/2010.
-This Regulation aims to prevent future accidents and incidents by requiring, for each accident or serious incident, an independent safety investigation and an Investigation Report.
-This Investigation Report will, however, not seek to apportion blame or liability.
-This Regulation also aims to improve the assistance to the victims of air accidents and their relatives.
-In this perspective, the Regulation provides that airlines offer travellers the opportunity to give the name and contact details of a person to be contacted in the event of an accident before the name of the person on board is made publicly available.
+This Regulation aims to prevent future accidents and incidents by requiring, for each accident or serious incident, an independent safety investigation and an investigation report.
+This investigation report will, however, not seek to apportion blame or liability.
+This Regulation also aims to improve assistance to the victims of air accidents and their relatives.
+In this regard, the Regulation provides that airlines offer travellers the opportunity to give the name and contact details of a person to be contacted in the event of an accident before the name of the person on board is made publicly available.
 In the same context, EU carriers and third-country carriers operating flights from the EU are required to make available a list of all persons on board within the two hours following the notification of the accident.
 The Member States must establish a civil aviation accident emergency plan at national level.
-The Regulation requires them to ensure that all airlines established in their territory have a plan for the assistance to the victims of civil aviation accidents and their relatives.
-In addition, Directive 2003/42 amended by Regulation No. 596/2009 on occurrence reporting in civil aviation was adopted with the objective of collecting, reporting, storing, protecting and disseminating all sorts of relevant information on safety.
+The Regulation requires them to ensure that all airlines established in their territory have a plan for assistance to the victims of civil aviation accidents and their relatives.
+In addition, Directive 2003/42, amended by Regulation No. 596/2009 on occurrence reporting in civil aviation, was adopted with the objective of collecting, reporting, storing, protecting and disseminating all sorts of relevant information on safety.

 On 26 February 2014, the European Parliament voted on the European Commission Proposal for a 'Regulation on the reporting, analysis and follow-up of occurrences'.
 This Regulation is aimed at facilitating and enhancing exchange of information on aviation safety incidents between stakeholders in the aviation industry as well as between Member States, with the objective of enabling a thorough analysis and ensuring that adequate action is taken to prevent the occurrence of similar accidents.
 The proposed text was adopted and enacted in Regulation (EU) No. 376/2014 on the reporting, analysis and follow-up of occurrences in civil aviation, which amended Regulation (EU) No. 996/2010 and repealed Directive 2003/42.

 European security legislation is voluminous.
-The aviation security legislation is essentially organised upon the framework of Regulation (EC) No. 300/2008 on common rules in the field of civil aviation security.
+Aviation security legislation is essentially organised within the framework of Regulation (EC) No. 300/2008 on common rules in the field of civil aviation security.
 This Regulation sets common rules and common basic standards on aviation security together with mechanisms for monitoring compliance.
 The common basic standards mainly refer to methods of screening, categories of articles that may be prohibited, access control and criteria for staff recruitment.
 The Regulation also provides that every Member State shall draw up, apply and maintain a national civil aviation security programme and a quality control programme.
 Equal requirements apply to airports and air carriers.
 This Regulation should be read in connection with its supplementing regulations, notably the regularly amended Regulation (EU) No. 2015/1998 laying down detailed measures for the implementation of the common basic standards on aviation security, and its implementing regulations.
-Note, for example, the requirements on air carriers flying cargo and mail into the EU from non-EU countries to be designated, following a strict procedure, as an 'Air Cargo or Mail Carrier operating into the Union from a Third Country Airport'.
+Note, for example, the requirements on air carriers flying cargo and mail into the EU from non-EU countries to be designated, following a strict procedure, as an 'air cargo or mail carrier operating into the Union from a third country airport'.
 Equally, Regulation 452/2014 requires third-party operators to obtain an authorisation to be allowed to operate within, into or out of the EU.

-Directive 2004/82 imposes on Member States the obligation for immigration purposes to develop a system for collecting passenger data, known as 'Advanced Passenger Information', through air carriers.
-This information includes the number and type of travel document used, the nationality, the full names, the date of birth, the border crossing point of entry into the territory of any of the Member States, the code of transport, the departure and arrival time of the transportation, the total number of passengers carried on that transport and the initial point of embarkation.
+Directive 2004/82 imposes on Member States the obligation for immigration purposes to develop a system for collecting passenger data, known as 'advanced passenger information', through air carriers.
+This information includes the number and type of travel documents used, the nationality, the full names, the date of birth, the border crossing point of entry into the territory of any of the Member States, the code of transport, the departure and arrival time of the transportation, the total number of passengers carried on that transport and the initial point of embarkation.

 In 2016, Directive (EU) 2016/681 was also adopted regarding the use of passenger name record data for the prevention, detection, investigation and prosecution of terrorist offences and serious crime.
-This directive was required to be transposed into the national law of the Member States by 25 May 2018.
+This Directive was required to be transposed into the national law of Member States by 25 May 2018.

 EU competition law applies to the aviation sector as to other sectors.
 The principal elements are: